shubham-wankhede/GroceryBookingApplication/README.md

 #### Approach (3) : Using Docker Compose ## SIMPLEST

 1. if you have docker installed the run below docker-compose file ad that's all
+   > important : make sure your 8088 and 5432 port is free and there is no other processes running on it.

     ```bash
    docker-compose up -d